twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 We accomplished, and hopefully learned, a lot today!
 I've never had a formal plan for this series, instead simply following whatever is most interesting to me at each moment, so I'm not sure what exactly comes next in this series.
 I particularly enjoyed the deep dive we took into the `jal` instruction, so perhaps in our next post we'll build upon the foundation we created here but instead replace `add.c` with some pure RISC-V assembly program.
 If you have something in particular you'd like to see let me know by opening an issue at [https://github.com/twilco/twilco.github.io/issues](https://github.com/twilco/twilco.github.io/issues).
 After the next post in the series is complete I'll link to it below.

 Thanks for reading, and hope to see you in the next post!

+### Extra credit

+If you enjoyed this post and want event more, [Matt Godbolt gave a presentation titled "The Bits Between the Bits: How We Get to main()"](https://www.youtube.com/watch?v=dOfucXtyEsU) at CppCon2018 that approaches this subject from a few different angles than we took here in this post.
+If you've worked through the entirety of this post you will definitely recognize some of the things he covers.
+It's a good talk, so check it out!